List of The Venture Bros. characters: Jefferson Twilight

-Jefferson Twilight (voiced by Charles Parnell): An old friend of Dr. Orpheus, Jefferson Twilight is a dhampir who fights Blaculas (black vampires) for a living, wielding two swords.
-He suffers from diabetes and low blood sugar, leading him to crave sugared liquids.
-His left eye is discolored, functioning as a magical Blacula tracker he calls the "Blood Eye."
+Jefferson Twilight (voiced by Charles Parnell) is an old friend of Dr. Orpheus, Jefferson Twilight is a dhampir who fights Blaculas (black vampires) for a living, wielding two swords.
+He has diabetes and low blood sugar, leading him to crave sugared liquids.
+His left eye is discolored, functioning as a magical Blacula tracker he calls the "Blood Eye".
 The episode "What Goes Down Must Come Up" reveals much of his backstory, including that his mother was taken by marauding Blaculas when he was ten and he was a tank commander in the USMC.
-Initially upset about lacking a magical ability, it is discovered that he has the ability to act as a bridge between worlds, something that once saved his friends.
+Initially upset about lacking a magical ability, it is discovered that he acts as a bridge between worlds.

 The Alchemist

-The Alchemist (voiced by Dana Snyder): Another old friend of Dr. Orpheus, The Alchemist is on a quest for the philosopher's stone and a cure for AIDS.
+The Alchemist (voiced by Dana Snyder) is an old friend of Dr. Orpheus who seeks to find the philosopher's stone and a cure for AIDS.
 Unlike Twilight and Orpheus, he appears less serious about his endeavors and prefers mixing business with pleasure.
 However, his true stance on the Triad was revealed in the episode "Showdown at Cremation Creek", where he expressed a commitment to balancing the universe rather than engaging in constant battles against supervillains.
 He is openly gay and a fan of Jimmy Buffett.
 He shares a friendship with Hank, seeing similarities between them.
 Sometimes referred to as "Al", it's unclear if this is his real name or simply a nickname.
 He harbors a strong dislike for the internet after discovering his former boyfriend's infidelity on MySpace.
-In "Everybody Comes to Hank's", it's revealed he was previously in a relationship with Shore Leave, but the latter erased his memory of it due to The Alchemist's perceived clinginess.
+In "Everybody Comes to Hank's", it's revealed he was previously in a relationship with Shore Leave, but the latter erased his memory of it due to the Alchemist's perceived clinginess.
 In "OSI Love You", he and Shore Leave share an amorous video chat, suggesting they reconciled.